sroth63/sroth63.github.io/docs/cv-en.typ

 #resume-item[
   - _Baccalauréat_: with honors (17.6 / 20)
-  - Specializations: mathematics, physics, chemistry and engineering
+  - Specializations: mathematics, physics and chemistry, engineering
   - European section
 ]